michalmichalak997/SurfaceCompare/README.md

 ### Software required

-Vversion numbers can be different, those used in our work are given:
+Version numbers can be different, those used in our work are given:

   -Microsoft Visual Studio 2017,